 We collaborate with key stakeholders to develop and disseminate NIST products that enable comparison, ensure interoperability, and support commerce for emerging biotechnologies and engineering biology.
-We also lead and contribute to various Standards Developing Organizations (SDOs) including ISO/TC 276 and ASTM F04.
+We also lead and contribute to various Standards Developing Organizations (SDOs), including various ISO and ASTM technical committees.

 Examples of standards leadership and development activities include:

-- Advanced Therapies - Under the previsions enacted under the 21st Century Cures Act (Public Law 114–255), NIST continues to work with the U.S. FDA, the Standards Coordinating Body, and other stakeholders to coordinate the development of standards for regenerative medicine therapies.
-Work is underway to develop processes and criteria for identifying, prioritizing, and assessing the quality, safety, feasibility, and cost-benefit of such standards.
+Advanced Therapies - Under the previsions enacted under the 21st Century Cures Act (Public Law 114–255), NIST continues to work with the U.S. FDA, the Standards Coordinating Body, and other stakeholders to coordinate the development of standards for regenerative medicine therapies.

 Yeast RM: A living microbial RM consisting of freeze-dried Saccharomyces cerevisiae NE095 yeast cells is characterized for total cell count to compare and challenge cell enumeration and DNA-based detection technologies.